Rojinkarki/Rojinkarki/README.md

 ### 👨‍💻 About Me

-Cybersecurity student at the **University of Wisconsin-Green Bay**, with hands-on IT operations experience in Active Directory administration, network troubleshooting, and technical support.
+Cybersecurity student at the **De Anza College**, with hands-on IT operations experience in Active Directory administration, network troubleshooting, and technical support.

 - 🔐 Implemented and managed **Active Directory across multiple bank branches nationwide**
 - 🛠️ 3+ years of **IT support experience** — systems, networks, and end-user troubleshooting